reatlat/animate.scss/README.md

 The `_animate.scss` file includes a base sass file that contains the base css rules for animate.scss to work.

 ### Settings
 The settings file defines a range of default [Sass variables](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_) which are used by some of the animation modules.
-You can override the defaults in your own settings or style sass file(s).
+You can comment the defaults in your own _animate.scss file.

 ####Animation Module loading
-The settings file also sets all animation modules to false (nothing gets loaded).
+The _animate.scss file also sets all animation modules to true (uncomment).

-To include an animation module in your project, simply override the $use[moduleName] variable in your own settings file to true.
+To include an animation module in your project, simply uncomment animation modules in your own _animate.scss & comment all unused animation modules.

 By only choosing the animation modules you need, you're keeping the compiled css at it's leanest!